nidkil/jest-test/README.md

 If you are using the Webstorm IDE the following ensures Webstorm plays nicely with jest and babel.

+### Getting Webstorm to recognize aliases

+If you setup aliases for jest and babel Webstorm will not understand them by default.
+A trick to help Webstorm understand them is to define a webpack configuration file (webpack.config.js) that defines the same aliases.

+    const path = require('path')

+    module.exports = {
+      resolve: {
+        alias: {
+          '@': path.resolve(__dirname, 'src')
+        }
+      }
+    };

+And voila like magic Webstorm now understands the aliases and you can navigate them with ctrl+b.

 ### Get ride of annoying unresolved jest variables

 Execute the following steps: